-21st CCLC is….
-Reimagining and Shifting the Climate and Culture of Summer Learning Summer Learning, traditionally known as “summer school” was thought of as a requirement for students making up for failing a class during the school year and used “drill and kill” style remedial work.
-Awareness is building that rich opportunities are available to maximize summer by providing high-quality summer learning programs that mix academic and enrichment activities.
+21st CCLC is building awareness on summer learning to maximize summer by providing high-quality summer learning programs that mix academic and enrichment activities.
 This blend of activities can reduce summer learning loss in a captivating and engaging way.
 While most students learn at a similar rate during the school year, when school ends, students in underserved environments struggle to continue learning throughout the summer.
-As we reimagine summer learning we are recognizing the opportunity to create safe, developmentally rich settings for learning and growth during the summer months.
-Summer can be used to re-engage students and provide a meaningful boost to help close opportunity gaps, lead to higher graduation rates, and increase college and career readiness in students.
+Summer can be used to re-engage students and provide opportunities to boost academic achievement, help close opportunity gaps, lead to higher graduation rates, and increase college and career readiness in students.

-Arizona's 21st CCLC Summer journey begins in the Fall of 2019, two Education Program Specialists from the ADE 21st CCLC team attended a National Summer Learning Association (NSLA) Conference.
-There they made connections with Summer Learning experts and researchers and were interested to learn that this extensive research had enabled the development of an evidence-based model of Summer Learning.
-They brought this information back to Arizona, where they shared with colleagues and with our advisory board, the Vision Team.
+Arizona's 21st CCLC Summer journey started in the Fall of 2019, two Education Program Specialists from the ADE 21st CCLC team attended a National Summer Learning Association (NSLA) Conference.
+There they learned from Summer Learning experts and researchers about an evidence-based model for Summer Learning.
+The information was brought back to Arizona, where they shared with colleagues and with the 21st CCLC advisory board, the Vision Team.
 Interested in ensuring successful Summer programs, Arizona’s 21st CCLC team began to share the model with 21st CCLC grant leaders, working in partnership with the developers of the model (the Learning Agenda, the Wallace Foundation, and the RAND Corporation) as well as a local partner, the Valley of the Sun United Way.
-Working with a subcommittee of the Vision Team, the ADE 21st CCLC team has begun an extensive review of our own summer program requirements and best practices in light of this evidence-based model.
+Working with a subcommittee of the Vision Team, the ADE 21st CCLC team started an extensive review of our own summer program requirements and best practices considering this evidence-based model.
 This Summer Learning subcommittee agreed to meet monthly for one year to develop recommended changes to Arizona’s requirements in line with this model.
-Given the significant efforts and resources necessary to providing Summer Learning programs, we are interested to ensure that these efforts result in impact and results for our students.
 Arizona 21st CCLC programs have long served as a testing ground for innovative educational practices and Summer Learning is one more area where 21st CCLC programs can continue to be at the forefront of successful models of education.

 21st CCLC Summer Learning Model - 4 X 4 X 4